ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 way tie, the winner of the tie will be determined by a vote of the ESIP Programming Committee at the next scheduled telecon.

-The winners will be announced during lunch (refer to the Summer Meeting schedule for details).
+The winners will be announced during lunch (refer to the July Meeting schedule for details).
 Participants do not need to be present at the award announcement; however, the project lead should verify that their contact information is correct with ESIP staff immediately following the